Truth in an Age of Disinformation

 Overview

-Questions into the nature of truth are often puzzling because, on the one hand, we expect to get a definitive answer of the kind, ‘truth is x’.
+Questions about the nature of truth are often puzzling because, on the one hand, we expect to get a definitive answer of the kind, ‘truth is x’.
 On the other hand, despite hundreds of years of looking, no perfect answer has ever been found.
-Philosophers have committed to answers such as truth is ‘correspondence with the facts’, or ‘system coherence’, or ‘practical utility’, or simply ‘general consensus’.
+Philosophers have committed to answers such as truth is ‘correspondence with the facts’, ‘system coherence’, ‘practical utility’, or simply ‘general consensus’.

 Programme details